LizzyFox-code/BrgContainer/README.md

 ## About
-What is **Batch Rendering Group** (BRG)?
-BatchRendererGroup is an API for high-performance custom rendering in projects that use a Scriptable Render Pipeline (SRP) and the SRP Batcher.
+What is the **Batch Rendering Group** (BRG)?
+Batch Renderer Group is an API for high-performance custom rendering in projects that use a Scriptable Render Pipeline (SRP) and the SRP Batcher.
 BRG is the perfect tool to:
  - Render DOTS Entities.
 For example, Unity’s Hybrid Renderer uses BRG to do this.
  - Render a large number of environment objects where using individual GameObjects would be too resource-intensive.
 For example, procedurally-placed plants or rocks.